vyu821/bikesharing/README.md

 ![trips_per_weekday_per_hour](images/trips_weekday_hour.png)

-Here, we can see the same thing as the previous graph.
+Here, we can see the same thing as the previous heatmap.
 Bikes are mostly used during commute hours on the weekdays and during the afternoon on weekends.

 ![checkout_times_graph](images/checkout_times.png)